 The Boltzmann constant is thus expressed in joules per kelvin.
-In November 2018, if the kelvin is redefined as expected, the Boltzmann constant will be given an exact fixed value in joules per kelvin.
-The conditions are: (1) the value obtained by at least one measurement method for kB has an uncertainty less than 1 part in a million; and that (2) at least one fundamentally different type of measurement yields similar values with uncertainties less than 3 parts per million.
+In November 2018, when the kelvin was redefined, the Boltzmann constant was given an exact fixed value in joules per kelvin.
+To achieve this redefinition, the following conditions were met: (1) the value obtained by at least one measurement method for kB had an uncertainty less than 1 part in a million; and (2) at least one fundamentally different type of measurement yielded similar values with uncertainties less than 3 parts per million.

 To date, the most accurate values of kB have been obtained by acoustic thermometry, which relies on the fact that the speed of sound in a gas is directly dependent on its temperature.
 NIST has a long history of making accurate measurements of the Boltzmann constant with this method.